Merrimack Valley crews going door-to-door to make sure gas safely turned off

 “I’m not very happy with it,” said homeowner James Hassam.
 “I think when they come here and they try to give you answers and tell you they have no answers, that’s kind of unsettling.”

-Some homeowners were even stopping in the street to demand answers from anyone with Columbia Gas.
+Some homeowners were even stopping in the street to demand answers from anyone representing Columbia Gas.

-Local leaders say the teams will continue work around the clock to check on each home.
+Local leaders say the teams will continue work around the clock to check on each home until they’ve all been seen.

-Once streets are cleared, that’s when people are told they can come home.
+Once streets are cleared, that’s when people will be told they can return home.

-Some have been allowed to return home, just without the gas and electricity.
+Some residents have already been allowed to return home, just without the gas and electricity.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)